-A lack of segregation of duties exists in the procedural process of the Drug Asset Forfeiture Program (DA Controlled Substance and DA Seizure).
-One employee receives payments, prepares and delivers the deposit, prepares and issues disbursements, and maintains subsidiary ledgers.
+A lack of segregation of duties exists in the procedural process of the Drug Asset Forfeitures and Seizures Program (DA Controlled Substance and DA Seizure).
+One employee receives payments, prepares and delivers the deposit, prepares disbursements, and maintains subsidiary ledgers.
 No one independent of these processes reviews account activity for completeness and accuracy.